racedisparityaudit/style-guide/a-z.md

 <h2 id="w" class="atoz-section">W</h2>

 ### Weighting
 Use this in the Methodology section where applicable:

-> [Download the data](#download-the-data) to see unweighted samples.
+> Download the data to see unweighted samples.
->
-> Read more about how weighting is used to judge the reliability of survey data.
+> Read more about how weighting is used to make samples representative of the population.

 ### Women and men

 Use ‘women’ and ‘girls’ instead of ‘females’.
 Use ‘men’ and ‘boys’ rather than ‘males’.

 Only use ‘male’ and ‘female’ as adjectives.